buenelefante/buenelefante/README.md

 Hey, party people ✋

-I'm Vladimir, a Web Designer & Developer
+I'm Vladimir, a Front-end Developer, and Web Designer.

 I like
 - ☕ coffe